stichtingsem/ecosystem/documentation/use-cases/c-1-consentflow.md

 - LA to LMS (Usage, Progress & Results)
 - LA to SIS (Results)

 To streamline this process we developed the consent-api.
 The core principal is when consent is given (or revoked), the other party is notified of this change.
 For this purpose an optional endpoint is available.
-For example: if consent is revoked in the SIS to share data with a MP, the MP recieves notification that this happened.
+For example: if consent is revoked in the SIS to share data with a MP, the MP receives notification that this happened.

 Example scenarios: SIS to MP, LM & LA